violet-eco/violet-eco.github.io/docs/technical/processes.md

 # Processes
-Violet's processes are implemented quite similarly to Linux's processes, with a few new features.
-There are several types of processes:
+Violet's processes are designed with similarities to Linux processes while introducing some additional features.
+There are different types of processes in Violet:

-- **System processes**, which are created by the system
+- **System Processes:** These processes are created by the system itself and are known as low-level processes.
-- **Application processes**, which aplications run in
-- **Worker processes**, in which applications' workers run

-System processes are called *low-level processes*, while application and worker processes are called *userspace processes*.
+- **Application Processes:** These processes are created by applications and run within the Violet environment.
+- **Worker Processes:** Worker processes are created by applications to handle specific tasks or operations.

 - [Processes](#processes)
   - [Child processes](#child-processes)
   - [Threading](#threading)

 ## Child processes
-A process can create *child processes*.
-The child process will roughly be a 1:1 copy of the parent process, but with its own unique PID.

-To avoid copying the whole memory, copy-on-write is used.
-This means that the pages are identical and don't require any allocation until they are modified.
+In Violet, a process has the ability to create child processes.
+When a child process is created, it is essentially a 1:1 copy of the parent process, but with its own unique process ID (PID).
+To optimize memory usage, copy-on-write (COW) is employed.
+This means that the child process initially shares the same memory pages as the parent process, and memory allocation only occurs when modifications are made.

-Child processes automatically inherit their parent's permissions.
+Child processes inherit the permissions of their parent process.
+If the parent process has certain privileges or permissions, they are passed down to the child process.

-When a process exits, all its child processes are immediately killed.
+When a process exits, all of its child processes are immediately terminated as well.

 ## Threading
-A process can create *threads*, which are still part of the process.
-Threads allow to run multiple part of a process concurrently.
+Violet supports multithreading, allowing processes to create multiple threads that can run concurrently within the same address space.
+Threads enable parallel execution of different parts of a process, enhancing performance and responsiveness.

-All threads share the same address space and memory.
+All threads within a process share the same address space and memory, which means they can access and modify the same data.
+Similar to processes, copy-on-write is employed to optimize memory usage.
+Memory pages are shared among threads until modifications are made.

-To avoid copying the whole memory, copy-on-write is used.
-This means that the pages are identical and don't require any allocation until they are modified.

-The stack is local to each thread.
+Each thread has its own stack, which provides a local execution context for thread-specific operations.

-Thread works as a hierarchy, when a thread exits, all its children are immediately killed.
+Threads form a hierarchy within a process, where a parent thread can create child threads.
+When a thread exits, all of its child threads are immediately terminated.